-To be eligible for internship, Major Paper must be completed by the last day of Summer Session I (See PSY 3803 Major Paper) and Dissertation proposal must be defended by October 1, both on the year of internship application.
+To be eligible for internship, Major Paper must be completed by July 1 (See PSY 3803 Major Paper) and Dissertation proposal must be defended by October 1, both on the year of internship application.

 To be eligible for degree conferral, students must submit to Office of the Dean three bound copies of their Dissertation and must upload their Dissertation to Dissertation Abstracts International (UMI).
-The following guidelines (also available in the Dissertation guidelines) need to be followed.

 It is mandatory that the dissertation be reviewed for appropriate form by the Office of the Dean prior to submission for binding.
 The Dean's Office will also provide the name of the binding company approved by the school.
 It is the responsibility of the student to pay for preparation and binding the dissertation.
-Detailed instructions for the binding process can be found in the in Appendix III.
+Detailed instructions for the binding process can be found in Appendix III.
 In addition to the bound copies submitted to the Office of the Dean, students are required to submit their dissertation to UMI (Dissertation Abstracts International), following review for appropriate format by the Office of the Dean.
 During the UMI submission process, students will have the option to request that ProQuest/UMI file for copyright on their behalf.
 There is a fee associated with this service.
 It is HIGHLY recommended that students choose this option.